 In those cases, the solution is pretty simple.
 Install an ad blocker, cancel the catalogs you’re already getting and get on the do mail list, unsubscribe from the offer emails, and avoid the stores that trigger you.

 You will save a WHOLE lot more by not buying than you ever would by spending on “deals”.

 If your spending problem is more generalized

 If you tend to overspend in many areas, strangely enough that may actually be easiest of all to resolve.

 Chances are you need to start tracking your spending, for starters.
-(At least use something like Mint if the thought of doing it yourself with a piece of paper makes you shudder.)

 Then LOOK at your spending regularly.
 Daily at first, in fact.
 NOT at the end of the month.
 The purpose of looking at your spending is not to beat yourself up or feel bad.
 It’s to decide whether or not you got enough value, or would have rather used the money for a bigger goal instead.